Thefolle/SdpProject/README.md

 At runtime, each car proceeds node by node along a trajectory, i.e. spline, that is the linear interpolation of two successive nodes.
 Cars therefore follow a series of splines that are located across streets and crosses.

 Cars receive a random path at spawn time, that guides them from the source street/cross until the destination street/cross; the path is currently filled with streets and crosses choosen randomly.

+### Dynamic Camera
+In order to assure the user the best experience with the simulator, it has been implemented a Dynamic Camera that allows to move freely inside the city and to look around, in a Fist Person View.
+The camera system is the only monobehaviour set of scripts because it is not possible to convert it into an entity, since it is not supported by Unity ECS yet.
+With this system, the user can literally fly inside the map, using the `WASD` commands to move on the XZ plane, `SPACE` and `LSHIFT` keys to move respectively up and down on the Y axis (min.
+Y = 40, max.
+Y = 800) and moving the mouse allows to rotate the camera.
+The `H` key toggles on and off the mouse rotation.
+For a better experience, if the camera is placed in a Y position lower than 70, the movements are slower so that the user can follow the vehicles more precisely, and if it is located in a Y position higher than 500, they are faster so that one can quickly change area.

+### Simulation Stats
+During the simulation the user can view a stat panel attached to the camera that allows to keep track of some parameters such as:
+ - number of high/medium/low density districts
+ - max number of active vehicles set for the simulation, if specified in `City.json` file
+ - current vehicle number (total, car number and bus number)
+ - number of despawned vehicles so far
+ - number of spawned/despawned vehicles-per-second.

+This panel can be toggled on and off by pressing the `T` key

 ### The output of the simulator